-The 2011 Certified EIR finds that the construction activities associated with the Approved Project would result in the disturbance and loss of two special-status sensitive natural communities: Coastal Brackish Marsh habitat covering the banks of Refugio Creek and brackish stream habitat within the Refugio Creek channel.
-The 2011 Certified EIR also finds that the Approved Project's realignment of Refugio Creek and North Channel, extension of John Muir Parkway and Bayfront Boulevard, and Bay Trail extension would require modifications to jurisdictional wetlands and other waters.
+North Channel, extension of John Muir Parkway and Bayfront Boulevard, and Bay Trail extension would require modifications to jurisdictional wetlands and other waters.
 These would be significant impacts (Impacts 6-6 and 6-7).
 Mitigation Measure 6-7 would reduce these impacts to less-than-significant levels.
-Between 2015 and 2017, the City realigned a portion of Refugio Creek, constructed the North Channel, extended John Muir Parkway and Bayfront Boulevard, and Creekside Trail.
-Additionally, Blocks K-L-M-O-P do not involve wetlands.
+Last year the City realigned a portion Refugio Creek, constructed the North Channel, extended John Muir Parkway and Bayfront Boulevard, and constructed a section of the Bay Trail and Creekside Trail.
+Additionally, Blocks Q and R do not involve wetlands.
 Therefore, these mitigation measures are not applicable to the proposed project